-The College has in place an action plan to try to address gender inequality issues.
+The College has in place an action plan to address gender inequality issues.

-The chart above groups students into different categories depending on where they live, who has paid their fees, their ethnicity, whether they have declared a disability and whether they are at college for a second or subsequent year.
-Students from an ethnic minority achieve their qualifications at the same rate as the college population as a whole whereas students with a disability achievement rates are below the average.
+The chart above groups students into different categories depending on where they live, who has paid their fees, their ethnicity, whether they have declared a disability and whether they are at College for a second or subsequent year.
+The success rates for students who have declared a disability is 65% which is a 2% increase compared to the previous year, however, is still 1.5% below the sector average.